abel1234567rdfth/3D-product-viewer/README.md

-3D Toy Car Viewer
+3D Table Viewer

 An interactive 3D product viewer application built with Three.js.
-Users can explore a toy car constructed entirely from basic geometries, interact with it using mouse controls, and watch the camera automatically orbit around the product.
+Users can explore a table constructed entirely from basic geometries, interact with it using mouse controls, and watch the camera automatically orbit around the product.

  Features